Creatiwity/witycms-doc/slideshow.md

 * **Enable slides autoplaying**: If you want to make you website more dynamic, you can enable the slides autoplaying.

-When you decide to "*enable slides autoplaying*", you can edit this two parameter :
+When you decide to "*enable slides autoplaying*", you can edit this two parameter:

 * **Pause time between two slides (ms)**: the default value is 4000 ms
 * **Transition time between two slides (ms)**: the default value is 500 ms